Interaction-induced nonlinear magnon transport in noncentrosymmetric magnets: Application

-Figure \ref{fig:results} (a) shows the nonlinear thermal conductivity $\sigma^{yyy}$ for five values of the DMI.
-The peak of $\sigma^{yyy}$ shifts to lower temperatures as the DMI increases.
-This behavior can be explained from the two-magnon continuum and the collision continuum.
+Figure \ref{fig:results} (a) shows the nonlinear thermal conductivity $\kappa^{yyy}$ for six values of the DM interaction.
+When there is no DM interaction ($D=0$), the nonlinear Drude term vanishes ($\kappa^{yyy}=0$).
+For the finite DM interactions, nonvanishing $\kappa^{yyy}$ appears and the peak of $\kappa^{yyy}$ shifts to lower temperatures as the DM interaction increases.
+This behavior can be explained by the two-magnon continuum and the collision continuum.
 From Fig.~\ref{fig:model}(b), we can see that at low energies, the overlap between $\varepsilon_{\vb*{k}}$ and the two-magnon continuum is small.
-Thus, when the DMI is small and $H_3$ is small, the contribution of the first term in Eq.~(\ref{Sigma_k}) to $\Gamma_{\vb*{k}}$ is small.
-While the magnon dispersion $\varepsilon_{\vb*{k}}$ shows a significant overlap with the collision continuum at low energy, as shown in the Fig.~\ref{fig:model}(c), the contribution of the second term in Eq.~(\ref{Sigma_k}) to $\Gamma_{\vb*{k}}$ is small at low temperatures as we mentioned before.
-Thus, when the DMI is small, $\sigma^{yyy}$ has a peak at high temperatures.
-On the other hand, as the DMI increases, the contribution of the first term in Eq.~(\ref{Sigma_k}) to $\Gamma_{\vb*{k}}$ increases even if the overlap between $\varepsilon_{\vb*{k}}$ and the two-magnon continuum is not so large.
-This results in the shift of the peak of $\sigma^{yyy}$ toward lower temperatures, as the DMI increases.
-Furthermore, up to $D/J\sim0.2$, the magnitude of $\sigma^{yyy}$ increases as the DMI increases, but above $D/J\sim0.2$, the magnitude of $\sigma^{yyy}$ decreases as the DMI increases (Fig.~\ref{fig:results}(a)).
-Specifically, the nonreciprocity in the magnon decay increases for larger DMI, whereas, for too large DMI, the lifetime of magnons becomes short and the nonlinear response proportional to $\tau^2$ is suppressed.
+Thus, when the DM interaction is small and $H_3$ is small, the contribution of the first term in Eq.~(\ref{Sigma_k}) to $\Gamma_{\vb*{k}}$ is small.
+While the magnon dispersion $\varepsilon_{\vb*{k}}$ shows a significant overlap with the collision continuum at low energy, as shown in Fig.~\ref{fig:model}(c), the contribution of the second term in Eq.~(\ref{Sigma_k}) to $\Gamma_{\vb*{k}}$ is small at low temperatures as we mentioned before.
+Thus, when the DM interaction is small, $\kappa^{yyy}$ has a peak at high temperatures.
+On the other hand, as the DM interaction increases, the contribution of the first term in Eq.~(\ref{Sigma_k}) to $\Gamma_{\vb*{k}}$ increases even if the overlap between $\varepsilon_{\vb*{k}}$ and the two-magnon continuum is not so large.
+This results in the shift of the peak of $\kappa^{yyy}$ toward lower temperatures, as the DM interaction increases.
+Furthermore, up to $D/J\sim0.2$, the magnitude of $\kappa^{yyy}$ increases as the DM interaction increases, but above $D/J\sim0.2$, the magnitude of $\kappa^{yyy}$ decreases as the DM interaction increases (Fig.~\ref{fig:results}(a)).
+Specifically, the nonreciprocity in the magnon decay increases for larger DM interaction, whereas, for too large DM interaction, the lifetime of magnons becomes short and the nonlinear response proportional to $\tau^2$ is suppressed.
+It has been noted that as the interaction becomes stronger, the magnon band is expelled from the continuum and the magnon lifetime increases \cite{Verresen2019AvoidedInteractions}.
+However, in this parameter region, such phenomena only occur in regions where $D/J$ is much larger than $0.25$ (see Appendix~\ref{sec:appenrix_lifeteime_interaction}).